10 steps for conducting effective job interviews

 6. Avoid unlawful or discriminatory questions

-Questions regarding race, religion, age, ethnic group, national origin or ancestry, political affiliations, military service, disability, or other sensitive topics may be discriminatory and should be avoided.
+Questions regarding race, religion, age, ethnic group, national origin or ancestry, political affiliations, military service, disability, or other sensitive topics may be considered discriminatory and should be avoided.
 Do not ask questions that might elicit such information – for example, asking about the origin of an unusual surname.
 As a general rule, information requested in an interview should be limited to that which is essential for determining if a person is qualified for the job.

 7. Document the interview